noahehall/theBookOfNoah/0current/aws/0microservices.md

     - select a predefined role that provides permissions necessary for the fns business logic
 - memory (e.g. 256mb)
 - timeout (e.g. 10seconds)
+- triggering configuration
+  - sqs queue
+  - sns topic
+  - etc

+### lambda considerations

+- can be triggered from a FIFO queue messages

 ## fargate